hoarfrost32/LetterboxdFeed/README.md

 | `--film-star-inactive-color` | The color of the empty portion of the stars.   | `color-mix(in hsl, #1e1e2e, white 10%)`        |
 | `--film-star-size`           | The font size of the rating stars.             | `1em`                                          |
 | `--film-max-width`           | The maximum width of the component container.  | `40rem`                                        |

-## How It Works

-This component fetches a user's public Letterboxd diary from their RSS feed (`https://letterboxd.com/USERNAME/rss/`).
-To bypass potential CORS issues and to simplify parsing the XML feed in the browser, it uses the free `rss2json.com` API to convert the RSS feed to JSON.